therealarvin/pdf-field-extractor/SCHEMA_GENERATION_INSTRUCTIONS.md

 ## Prerequisites

 Before starting, ensure:
-1. The PDF is in the `renamed-and-review-forms` folder
+1. The PDF is in the `renamed-and-reviewed-forms` folder
 2. The PDF has already been through the field mapping process (fields have semantic names)
 3. Python scripts are available in the working directory